eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/components/form/select/model-select.md

 The HOC automatically takes care of populating the select options as directed from provided props (see below).

-## Shape

-The following is the shape of the main Component with its default props:
+The following is the shape of the main component with its default props:

 ```jsx
 <ModelSelect